132nd-vWing/132-TRP-388/TRP/BAS/BAS-05/Website Text.md

 After concluding the second turn, the student should safely break away from the tanker before performing at least two energy sustaining turns - one in each direction - at which point the lesson may be concluded.

 This lesson is conducted as a self-qualification.
-Once all objctives are met, you must self-qualify the lesson.
+Once all objectives are met, you must self-qualify the lesson.
 Questions regarding the content of this lesson may be directed to any 388th Instructor Pilot.

 ## Debrief: